RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 #### Instructions

-1. Extract Auto Wiimmfi Patcher and put it in the `apps` folder on your SD card or USB drive.
+1. Extract Auto Wiimmfi Patcher to the root of your SD card or USB drive.
 2. Insert your SD Card into your Wii, and launch Auto Wiimmfi Patcher from the Homebrew Channel.
 3. Insert your game disc (you can insert it before or after launch, it doesn't matter).
 4. Wait for patch to complete, and it'll begin!